dbreese/fitfamconnect/BILLING.md

 Results:
 Sept 1: $0 since nothing was active
 Oct 1: $100 * ((30-4+1)/30) = $90 for first plan, $53.33 for second plan

+#### Member joins on Sept 15 and is on the $1200 yearly plan.
+- Sept 1: No record is generated as member is not active.
+- Oct 2: $1200
+    - for "yearly"

+#### TODO: Scenarios we need to create tests for
+Dont do anything for these just yet.
+- Member changes from Yearly to Monthly, make sure edge cases are covered.

 # Billing Run